 On a lighter note, the commercial and historical backgrounds have led to the city developing a booming tourist industry, catering to those wanting to let loose for a while as they take in the sights.

-Beautiful sandy beaches and tourist centred shops are abundant, to help you fill out the days when you aren’t sightseeing.
-Then, a number of bars, restaurants, clubs and other entertainment destinations will keep you occupied in one of the fastest growing centres for nightlife on the island.
+Beautiful sandy beaches and tourist-centered shops are abundant, to help you fill out the days when you aren’t sightseeing.
+Then, a number of bars, restaurants, clubs, and other entertainment destinations will keep you occupied in one of the fastest-growing centers for nightlife on the island.

 Its university also makes it a popular destination for students.
 The surrounding area is known to feature an especially vibrant feel, which brings with it the lower prices you often find in popular student destinations.

-While technically located in the Famagusta district, Rizokarpaso has been controlled by Northern Cyprus since the island was partitioned, during the Turkish Invasion Of Cyprus in 1974.
+While technically located in the Famagusta district, on the Karpas Peninsula, Rizokarpaso has been controlled by Northern Cyprus since the island was partitioned, during the Turkish Invasion Of Cyprus in 1974.

 Anyone who does choose to stay in this area will also be pleasantly surprised, as it features some of the most beautiful beaches on the island.
 Again unspoiled by the mass tourism that is found in many such locations on the island, this is ideal for anyone who wants to spend relaxing days, quietly topping up their tan in their own little slice of paradise.